-Coursework in year one covers philosophy of science and theory, research methods, applied health statistics, proposal development and an introduction to programs of research in the areas of integrative biobehavioral research and health equity research.
+Coursework in year one covers philosophy of science and theory, research methods, applied health statistics and proposal development.
 In the second year coursework covers the areas of health equity and integrative biobehavioral research in more depth, exposing students to active programs of research within the school and across OHSU as they further develop their own research topic.
-Major threads integrated across courses include interprofessional/team science, dissemination and translation of research, leadership and policy and the ethical conduct of research.

 At the end of the first year, students are strongly encouraged to select a dissertation chair from among the faculty engaged in research to mentor them during their dissertation research.
 Dissertation research and writing are expected to take one to three years.
 Research practica to gain experience and electives to gain content expertise are required and may be taken any time during the coursework.
-Students are also required to complete a teaching practica to gain skills and experience teaching.
+Students are also required to complete a teaching practicum to gain skills and experience teaching.